-Increasingly, California and the western region of the US are experiencing more frequent and severe wildfires.
-The safety of our customers, employees and the communities we serve is our core value, and why we continue to improve and strengthen our existing equipment and structures.
+In recent years, California experienced some of the most destructive wildfires ever seen.
+SDG&E® makes every effort to help protect the region against the threat of wildfires.
+Our highest priority is the safety of our customers, employees and communities, which is why we continue to improve and strengthen our existing equipment and structures.

-weather and fires.
+cameras monitor weather and fires.